by Kelly R. Smith

 Get rich fast schemes have been around for a long, long time.
 Why?
-Because everybody wants something for nothing, or at least by expending the least effort possible.
+Because everybody wants something for nothing (Socialism in America is a hot topic right now), or at least by expending the least effort possible.
 If it sounds too good to be true…

 The fact is that the digital age has ushered in a whole new generation of characters determined to separate us from our money.
 It is just a lot easier to reach a lot more suckers.
-Let’s take a look at a few that are taking up space in our email accounts.
+As P. T. Barnum said,”There’s a sucker born every minute.”
+Let’s take a look at a few scams that are taking up space in our email accounts.

 Trump Bonus Checks